githubapnic/Ubuntu/labs/tls/PKI_example.md

 	......
 	[group30.apnictraining.net] [192.168.30.30]

-In this lab you will generate a self-signed SSL certificate and apply it to an apache webserver.
+In this lab you will manually create a private and public key.
+Then encrypt and decrypt a message.

 ## Lab Tasks
 Step 1: Install required software<br>